kubeflow/website/content/en/docs/pipelines/tutorials/benchmark-examples.md

-This guide explains the Kubeflow Pipelines [benchmark scripts](https://github.com/kubeflow/pipelines/tree/master/tools/benchmarks) and demonstrates how to use them to collect basic performance data of a given Kubeflow Pipelines deployemnt.
+This guide explains the Kubeflow Pipelines [benchmark scripts](https://github.com/kubeflow/pipelines/tree/master/tools/benchmarks) and demonstrates how to use them to collect basic performance data of a given Kubeflow Pipelines instance.

 ## Background and Overview

-The Kubeflow Pipelines benchmark scripts simulate typical workloads, apply them to the Kubeflow Pipelines deployment, and record the server latencies and pipeline run durations under the workloads.
+The Kubeflow Pipelines benchmark scripts simulate typical workloads and record performance metrics, such as server latencies and pipeline run durations.

-To simulate a typical workload, the benchmark script will use a pipeline manifest file, upload it to the Kubeflow Pipelines deployment as a pipeline or a pipeline version, and then run the uploaded pipeline or pipeline version multiple times simulatenuously.
-Users can specify the pipelines manifest used in the benchmark script.
-E.g., the preloaded samples in Kubeflow pipelines can be used.
+To simulate a typical workload, the benchmark script uploads a pipeline manifest file to a Kubeflow Pipelines instance as a pipeline or a pipeline version, and creates multiple runs simultaneously.
+Users can specify the pipeline manifest used in the benchmark script.
+For example, the preloaded samples in Kubeflow pipelines can be used.
 Moreover, it is also a good practice to use a representative pipeline manifest in light of the particular Kubeflow Pipelines use case.
-E.g., if a Kubeflow Piplines deployment is mainly used for pipelines of image recognition tasks, then it would be desirable to use an image recognition pipeline in the benchmark scripts.
+For example, if a Kubeflow Pipelines instance is mainly used for pipelines of image recognition tasks, then it would be desirable to use an image recognition pipeline in the benchmark scripts.

-When a proper pipeline is chosen, the benchmark scripts will run it multiple times simultaneously on a given Kubeflow Pipelines deployment, and collects the server latencies and run durations.
+When a proper pipeline is chosen, the benchmark scripts will run it multiple times simultaneously on a given Kubeflow Pipelines instance, and collects the server latencies and run durations.
 Among all the operations that the Kubeflow Pipelines can perform, running a pipeline is arguably the most unpredictable and costly one.
-Other operations, e.g., creating a pipeline (version) or creating an experiment, usually induce a predicatable and moderate cost.
-E.g., creating a pipeline version will introduce a new row in the pipeline versions table, a new file in minio server.
+Other operations, for example, creating a pipeline (version) or creating an experiment, usually induce a predictable and moderate cost.
+For example, creating a pipeline version will introduce a new row in the pipeline versions table, a new file in minio server.
 The new file's size depends on the pipeline version's manifest.
 If we exclude the rare case of an extremely large manifest and assume